jonathannnty/cse15l-lab-reports/labreport1.md

   [user@sahara ~]$
 }
 ```
-The current working directory after the comand is run is /home
+The current working directory after the comand is run is home
 The command and the valid argument provided, a file, will print out the contents of the file.
 This is not an error.